Phase transitions in scalarized topological AdS black holes: Scalarization in spherical topology

-By calculating the free energy profiles across all pressure values, we obtain the phase diagram for scalarized black holes with spherical topology.
-Fig. \ref{phaseDiagram_large} shows the complete phase diagram, while Fig. \ref{phaseDiagram_small} provides a magnified view.

 As previously analyzed, the spherical topology exhibits the same phase structure as planar and hyperbolic cases without requiring an additional higher-order non-linear term.
 Furthermore, consistent with landscape analysis and our results for planar/hyperbolic topologies, all zeroth-order transition instabilities should convert to stable first-order transitions when $\psi$ becomes sufficiently large, provided both back-reaction and pressure remain non-zero.
+Unfortunately, our numerical calculations cannot reach such large $\psi$ values.
+We thus base these conclusions on results from planar and hyperbolic topologies.
+Nevertheless, our study also shows that scalarized black holes with a spherically topological horizon exhibit a rich phase structure even without adding higher-order nonlinear terms under high pressure.